Sprite (drink) Logo

 Sprite (drink) Logo 1994

-In 1994, the Sprite emblem received an updated graphic – sharp and cold, emphasizing the frosty-cooling character of the carbonated drink.
+In 1994, the Sprite emblem received an updated graphic, sharp and cold, emphasizing the frosty-cooling character of the carbonated drink.
 Each letter is now accompanied by a ghostly gray shadow located under the signs on the left.
-Thanks to this technique, the inscription seems to float in the air: it seems that it is three-dimensional.
-The black outline disappeared around the citrus fruits, and the green color changed from a dark shade to a light one.
+Thanks to this technique, the inscription seems to float in the air, as if it were three-dimensional.
+The black outline around the citrus fruits disappeared, and the green color changed from a dark shade to a light one.

 2006 – 2008